 History of Miele

-Also founded in Germany in the 19th century, but with a closer initial tie to domestic products, Miele began as a manufacturer of cream separators, butter churns and tub washing machines.
+Also founded in Germany in the 19th century, but with a closer initial tie to domestic products, Miele appliances began as a manufacturer of cream separators, butter churns and tub washing machines.
 One of the most remarked upon elements of Miele’s history is that they almost immediately began marking every one of their machines with their trademark logo.
-Their logo became so iconic as a symbol of quality and dependable design, that a study of German consumers found that they could identify it based solely from the letter “i” alone.
+Their logo became so iconic as a symbol of quality and dependable design, that a study of German consumers found that they could identify it based solely on the letter “i” alone.